Guns (Cardiacs album)

 Guns is the fifth studio album by the English rock band Cardiacs.
 (Note: A Little Man and a House and the Whole World Window (1988) is considered to be the band's first proper studio album.
 Guns is Cardiacs' eighth album if their cassette only releases The Obvious Identity (1980), Toy World (1981) and The Seaside (1984) are taken into account.)
-It was recorded and mixed at Apollo 8 in London and released on 21 June 1999.
-Guns was recorded by the four piece lineup of Cardiacs' main creative force Tim Smith, Jon Poole (guitars), Bob Leith (drums) and Jim Smith (bass), following the double album Sing to God four years earlier, with additional vocalists, horn and string players added to the album.
+It was released on 21 June 1999 and features the four piece lineup of Tim Smith, Jim Smith, Jon Poole and Bob Leith, following the double album Sing to God four years earlier, with additional vocalists, horn and string players added to the album.
+It is a rock album which forays into and draws influence from glam rock, post-punk, metal, psychedelic music, folk music, electronic music, Baroque music and reggae.
+Tim Smith, the band's main creative force, lyrically embraced the poetic effect of the cut-up technique, and the lines of several songs draw heavily on the translation book English as She Is Spoke and the 1955 film The Night of the Hunter.

-The album's kitsch cover of a stormy sky with two mirror image floating, grinning dog heads, and its title both play into the Dada-esque love of absurdity from Tim Smith.
-The album was supported by two singles, "Sleep All Eyes Open" and "Signs".

-Guns had been Cardiacs' most recent album for 26 years, and was throught to be their final studio album, until the release of the long-planned follow-up album LSD in 2025.
+The album's title and its kitsch cover of a stormy sky with two mirror image floating, grinning dog heads both play into the Dada-esque love of absurdity from Smith.
+It was supported by two singles, "Sleep All Eyes Open" and "Signs".
+Since its release, writers have considered Guns one of the band's more accessible albums, and have compared it with Sing to God regarding the albums' tones, lyrical content, coherence, fan reception and impact.
+Guns had been Cardiacs' most recent album for 26 years, and was thought to be their final studio album, until the release of the long-planned follow-up album LSD in 2025.